marko11120/matf-rg-project-2024/PROJECT-DESCRIPTION-TEMPLATE.md

 RIGHT -> Spacecraft rotate right
 F12 -> GUI enable
 B -> Bloom on/off switch
+Q -> Lamp on/off switch(works only when moon is turned off)

 [x] Model with lighting
-[x] Two types of lighting with customizable colors and movement through GUI or ACTIONS [x] Moon on/off --- When moon is on/off --Triggers---> Moon position change ---> After moon position is changed ---Triggers---> Space station night light on and scene greyscale
+[x] Two types of lighting with customizable colors and movement through GUI or ACTIONS [x] Moon on/off --- When moon is on/off --Triggers---> Spotlight on & Moon position change & Scene grey scaling ---> After moon position is changed ---Triggers---> Space station night light on

 ### Group A: